Dave031387/BasicDI/README.md

 > set to appropriate values by the factory method.
 If the factory method hadn't been used, the ***Employee*** object would have been returned
 > with the ***ID*** and ***CreatedOn*** properties set to default values.*

+> [!Important]
+> *If a factory method is used and the constructor for the resolving class type contains any dependencies it is the responsibility of the factory
+> method to resolve those dependencies, either by directly calling the **Resolve\<T>()** method of the dependency injection container, or through
+> some other means.*

 ## Resolving Dependencies
 After all dependencies have been registered with the dependency injection container, you can begin to ask for dependency objects from the container.
 The ***Resolve\<T>()*** method is used to request the resolving object corresponding to a given dependency type.
 The type parameter ***T*** specifies